North Korea: Where is Kim Jong Un's wife, Ri Sol-ju? | DW | 15.02.2021

-Senior members of the North Korean regime have a habit of dropping out of sight for weeks, or even months.
-Kim Jong Un's wife has not been seen in public for over a year, with Pyongyang-watchers wondering about her fate.
+Senior members of the North Korean regime have a habit of dropping out of sight for weeks or even months.
+Kim Jong Un's wife hasn't been seen in public for over a year, and Pyongyang watchers are wondering where she is.

 Ri Sol-ju was last seen in public on January 25, 2020, when she accompanied her husband to the Samjiyon Theater for a performance to mark the Lunar New Year.
 In pictures released by state media, she is seen applauding between the North Korean leader and his aunt, Kim Kyong-hui, and surrounded by loyal members of the Workers' Party.

 Analysts see Ri as a symbol of change within the North's leadership – a fresh feminine face who could soften the communist regime's image at home and abroad.
-In the early years of her marriage, she seemed to have the desired effect.
+In the early years of her marriage, she seemed to be having the desired effect.

 There isn't much information about Kim's wife.
 It is believed that she was born sometime between 1985 and 1989, and that she studied at a university abroad – a rare honor for North Koreans.